Diyckstra/terraform-provider-deyckstra/website/docs/r/launch_template.md

   See [Network Interfaces](#network-interfaces) below for more details.
 * `placement` - (Optional) The placement of the instance.
 See [Placement](#placement) below for more details.
 * `tag_specifications` - (Optional) The tags to apply to the resources during launch.
 See [Tag Specifications](#tag-specifications) below for more details.
-* `tags` - (Optional) A map of tags to assign to the launch template.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the launch template.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `update_default_version` - (Optional, Conflicts with `default_version`) Whether to update default version each update.
 * `user_data` - (Optional) The base64-encoded user data to provide when launching the instance.
 The text length must not exceed 16 KB.
 * `vpc_security_group_ids` - (Optional) A list of security group IDs to associate with.